 Attachment in a World of Impermanence

 Life, in its myriad forms, invites us to form bonds.
 We are tethered to our loved ones, ambitions, possessions, and ideals.
 Yet, as the Bhagavad Gita teaches, "As a man casting off worn-out garments takes new ones, so the soul, casting off worn-out bodies, enters into others."
 This timeless truth underscores the transient nature of all things.
-To remain excessively attached is to anchor oneself to what is ephemeral, risking heartbreak and disillusionment when the inevitable occurs.
+Excessive attachment binds us to the ephemeral, leading to inevitable heartbreak and disillusionment.

 The Wisdom of Detachment